(Supersedes Job Aid, dated January 2012, to revise the information marked by the black bars)

 Section 4: ODS/OPDS/SWS Doesn’t Initialize

 The occupant detection system (ODS) or occupant position detection system (OPDS) may not initialize if there are SRS DTCs or an SRS unit problem.
 The scan tool is the preferred method for initialization because it has the ability to confirm proper completion.
 If normal troubleshooting doesn’t resolve the problem, do this:

-- If the system cannot be initialized by the HDS after several attempts, check for service bulletins covering manual initilization procedures for the vehicle and system you are working on, in the online service information system.
+- If the system cannot be initialized by the HDS after several attempts, check for service bulletins covering manual initialization procedures for the vehicle and system you are working on, in the online service information system.
 These bulletins are only provided for certain vehicles.
-Only perform manual initilization or calibrations if directed by a published service bulletin or Tech Line.
+Only perform manual initialization or calibrations if directed by a published service bulletin or Tech Line.

 - To determine whether the problem preventing initialization is in the seat or elsewhere in the system, install a known-good seat.
 If the SRS system initializes, the problem is in the original seat assembly.
 If it still won’t initialize, the problem is in the SRS unit, or another part of the SRS system.

 - Due to seat movement and wear, damaged seat wiring harnesses may cause DTCs and SRS/ODS initialization failure.